pinokiocomputer/psp/README.md

 Each app page can be customized too.

-Unlike the Home page, which can be completely customized with your own HTML, the app page currently allows only CSS customization.
+Unlike the Home page--which can be completely customized with your own EJS template---the app page currently supports only CSS customization.

-You can do this by adding your own `/web/public/browser.css` file.
+You can do this by adding your own [web/public/browser.css](web/public/browser.css) file.
 Here's an example:

 ```css
 body {